bethinkpl/bit-docs/!document_template.md

 ## Intro
 If you wish to provide some introductory remarks about the topic, here's place for it.

+## Classification / acceptance questions
+Questions students could ask themeselves to
+Formulate at least one question per competence level.
+Do as many competence levels as you're capable of.
+Starting with the lowest (novice) may be a good strategy.

+## Sources

+## Exercises

 **Next steps**: comma, separated, list, of, documents, names

 > **Additional remarks about the template:**